-Alabama Republicans Forsake Sesssions for Trump, Who Looks Down on Them
+Alabama Republicans Forsake Sessions for Trump, Who Looks Down on Them

 Now, as Trump reprises his public assault on the man he blames for his mounting legal woes, Sessions is getting the silent treatment from his hometown allies.

 Keep in mind that Sessions was elected to the Senate in Alabama four times, avoiding any significant primary opposition after his initial race in 1996, and running unopposed in both the primary and the reelection in 2014, his last race.
 And remember also that Sessions isn’t in Trump’s doghouse for any sin against conservative ideology that Alabama Republicans might cite to brand him as an apostate: it’s all about the Russia investigation recusal, and Trump’s war on the investigators.
-But on Sessions’ home turf, his defenders are few and far between:
+But on Sessions’s home turf, his defenders are few and far between:

 Amid this latest confrontation, not one member of the House delegation from Alabama has tweeted a word of support for Sessions except Rep. Gary Palmer, who responded only to what he claimed was negative media attention and publicly defended the attorney general.
 POLITICO reached out to all six GOP House members from the state and only Palmer responded before publication.